visionify/visionai-docs/docs/index.md

 ![VisionAI Web Application](https://docsvisionify.blob.core.windows.net/docs-images/Web-app_Pictures/scenario.png).

-This shows details about the Scenario, the model version used, events supported and model accuracy, recall and F1 score metrics.
-You can now click on the “Get this” button again to apply the scenario to cameras.
+This shows details about the Scenario.You can now click on the “Get this” button again to apply the scenario to cameras.

 ![VisionAI Web Application](https://docsvisionify.blob.core.windows.net/docs-images/Web-app_Pictures/get-this.jpg).